 - Improves the connection and stability of joints eliminating pain.

 - Stimulates the growth of new tissue and helps create more of a

 cushion between the joints.

-- Helps signal the body that something is wrong so that it will divert
+- Helps signal the body that something is wrong so that it will direct

 Type of Regenerative Injection Therapies:

-- It works by injecting a diluted form of glucose solution at a tendon or
+- It works by injecting a diluted form of glucose solution into a tendon or

 ligament attachment site.